keptn/keptn.github.io/content/docs/news/release_announcements/keptn-080/index.md

 weight: 96
 ---

 Keptn 0.8 improves the core use cases of continuous delivery and automated operations by implementing the new Shipyard version [v0.2](https://github.com/keptn/spec/tree/0.2.0).
-This new Shipard version has been proposed and refined in [KEP 06](https://github.com/keptn/enhancement-proposals/pull/6).
+This new Shipyard version has been proposed and refined in [KEP 06](https://github.com/keptn/enhancement-proposals/pull/6).

 ---